Setting Up Enforcement Actions

 • Multiple rule triggers for a user or post

-• Failed Action Retry
+• Failed action retry

 You can customize the POST request we send to your server when creating an action: